 On our tenth day we break camp and make the long trek back to Ulanbataar.
 We will again stop along the way for a lunch by the trail before continuing on to the Orso yurt camp for dinner and sleep.
 The next day we will reenter the daily life of Ulanbataar with a visit to a Cashmere store, lunch at a restaurant and an afternoon visit to the famous Ulanbataar market.
 In the evening we will have a closing ceremony around a fire.
 The next morning, those who are returning to their home countries will be driven to the airport.
 Those who have decided to stay for Nadaam, will remain at the camp for the additional program.

-When booking your travel, it is highly recommended to buy travel insurance.
+The cost of this trip is $2065 USD, (subject to exchange rates at time of payment and wire fees).
+This does NOT include the cost of international travel.
+Because people will be coming from many different places, we can not quote airfare prices.
+Check with your local travel agent or book on line with your airline.
+We require purchasing travel insurance, which is usually offered by your airline or travel agent.
+Your destination airport is the Chingas Khan International Airport in Ulanbataar, Mongolia.
+Keep in mind, because place names are translated from the Cyrillic alphabet, you will find an amusing variety of spellings.
 Make sure your passport will be valid for six months beyond your travel dates.
 Individual consultations and massage from the shamans are about $20 USD each.
 Money can be easily exchanged at the airport, or through an ATM while in the city.
 There is NOTHING in the countryside, so plan ahead.
-More details will follow as the trip nears, including prices and payment schedules, policies etc. To see some photos from our last trip go to ‘our past trips’ page on this site.
+Registration opens 15/February/2019, contact us for a registration package.
+More details will follow as the trip nears, including payment schedules, policies etc. To see some photos from our last trip go to ‘our past trips’ page on this site.
 Questions? contact: Mail@ShamanicVoyages.org

 The Andes of Peru and Bolivia